mrocklin/mrocklin.github.io/startups/best-practices.md

 easier to bring everyone along as you explore the space.

 It's like walking down the street with friends.
-Two people can walk pretty quickly, but thirty people walk really slowly.
-When there is some obstruction in the way (like a construction site) it's really hard to redirect the group of thirty effectively while the group of two just naturally decides how to deviate without needing to speak verbally.
+Two people can walk pretty quickly even around obstacles, but thirty people walk really slowly and get bogged down with unexpected obstructions occur.
+It's just hard to redirect the group of thirty without *a lot* of emotional work.

 Stay small until you have actual revenue that you think you can scale.
 Staying small will also enable you to pay for really good people.